 Scientists classify organisms using a system that can be referred to as the taxonomic hierarchy.
 In this system, organisms belong to certain groups based on their features and/or genetic relationships.
 The smallest of these groups is called species.
-A species is generally defined as a group of closely related organisms that can reproduce together and bear fertile offspring.
 Several related species are grouped into a genus, and several related genera are called a class.
 These groups, or taxa, are ranked from largest to smallest or from most general to most specific.
 The taxonomic hierarchy is the ranking of these groups.
 Students often find it useful to use a mnemonic device to remember the order of the taxonomic rankings.
 A popular mnemonic device is King Phillip came over for good soup.
 The first letter of each word in that sentence reminds us that the taxonomic ranks, in order from largest to smallest, are kingdom phylum class order family genus species.
 In the diagram provided, we can see that the kingdom is at the top, so these ranks must also be listed from largest to smallest.

 A species is commonly defined as a group of closely related organisms that can reproduce and bear fertile offspring.
 This means that their offspring can have offspring.
 Domestic dogs and wild wolves are able to reproduce and their offspring are fertile, so we know that dogs and wolves are actually members of the same species.
 On the other hand, a horse and a donkey can reproduce and their offspring is called a mule; however, mules cannot produce offspring of their own because they are infertile, as shown in Figure 3.
 So, we know that horses and donkeys are not members of the same species.